gagalyash/Bakery-Analysis/README.md

 - Datetime
 - Warning

-# Objective of this Analysis:
+# Objective of this Analysis To Check:

-- To Check
 - Monthly Sales Performance
 - Yearly Sales Performance
 - Busiest Period in the day